guisehn/spmin/README.md

 SPMin will create a minified version for the files whose names end with `.spm.js` or `.spm.css` in the Style Library.
 This means that you can apply this solution into your project without any impact to existing assets.

-For each of these files, it will create a `.spm.min.js` or `.spm.min.css` correspondent one with the minified code.
-Operations such as editing, checking-out/checking-in and deleting are synchronized for the minified file.
+For each of these files, it will create a minified correspondent one in the `spmin` folder with the minified code.
+Operations such as editing, checking-out/checking-in and deleting are synchronized for the minified files.

 ### Including assets in your page
 SPMin includes special controls that allow you to include the original assets in your development environment and use the minified version in the production environment, without having to write different code for each environment.